Nimaoth/Nev/docs/configuration.md

 `{platform}` is one of (`windows`, `linux`, `other`) and `{backend}` is one of (`gui`, `terminal`, `browser`)

-These additional settings files are useful for having different cofiguration on different operating systems (e.g. different paths to LSP executables)
+These additional settings files are useful for having different configuration on different operating systems (e.g. different paths to LSP executables)

 The `keybindings*.json` files can only bind existing commands (builtin or from plugins).